 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates specific deliverables (talk angles, strength/weakness analysis, title options, CFP descriptions, peer feedback draft), includes a distinctive workflow element (mandatory CHECKPOINT), and provides explicit trigger conditions.
-The natural language trigger terms cover the key scenarios where a user would need this skill.
+This is an excellent skill description that clearly articulates specific deliverables (talk angles, strength/weakness analysis, title options, CFP descriptions, peer feedback draft), includes a distinctive workflow element (mandatory CHECKPOINT), and provides explicit trigger guidance with natural user terms.
+It covers the full evaluation criteria with strong specificity, natural trigger terms, completeness, and distinctiveness.

 | Dimension | Reasoning | Score |